 The simplest obstacle has been the most effective: disinformation.
 Since the rule of Constantine, Jews who have come to Jerusalem seeking the ruins of their Temple have been pointed in the direction of Al-Haram al-Sharif, “Your Temple stood on that hill.”
 This lie was repeated so often and so convincingly over the centuries that Al-Haram al-Sharif has become entrenched in Jewish consciousness, and in world consciousness, as the ‘Temple Mount’, but the Haram is NOT the Temple Mount.
 The Temple has never stood on that little hill that’s been loaded up on all sides with landfill.

-The true Temple Mount is 600 metres west of the Haram, in the Jewish Quarter, in a garden aptly named Gan HaTkuma, Resurrection Garden.
-In the mid-sixth century, Emperor Justinian built the Nea Church on the correct site of Solomon’s Temple.
-The ruins of the Nea Church in Jerusalem are on the site of the Temple of the God of the Jews.
+The true Temple Mount is 500 metres west of the Haram, in the Jewish – Armenian Quarters.
+In the mid-sixth century, Emperor Justinian built the Nea Church over the correct area of Solomon’s Temple.

-Archaeologists at the Zion and Nea digs will soon discover indisputable proof that they’ve found the correct site of the Temple.
-Under the Nea, archaeologists have uncovered the cistern that carried ‘Living Waters’ to the Temple. and they have discovered a mikveh, animal bones (from Korbanot), a huge number of shells of the Murex trunculus snail, from whence comes ‘tekhelet’ the ‘blue’ of the clothing of the High Priest.
-Those very shells which were found under the Nea, came from creatures that were used to colour the vestments of a High Priest who could trace his lineage back to Aaron, the brother of Moses.
+Archaeologists at the Zion and Nea digs will soon discover indisputable proof that they’ve found the correct site of the Jewish temples.
+They have already found the cistern that carried ‘Living Waters’ to the Temple. the High Priest’s mikveh, three showbread ovens, animal bones (from Korbanot), a huge number of shells of the Murex trunculus snail, from whence comes ‘tekhelet’ the ‘blue’ of the clothing of the High Priest.
+Those very shells came from creatures that were used to colour the vestments of a High Priest who could trace his lineage back to Aaron, the brother of Moses.